coleman7245/SBA-320H-React-Web-Application-Project/README.md

 Netlify Link: https://willowy-faloodeh-5b0f6f.netlify.app/

 Summary: This is React application that displays the weather over a location that the user specifies.
-The user inputs their city name, state code (if applicable), and country code in the text fields, then the LocalWeather component makes a fetch request to OpenWeather API to retrieve the current weather of the specified location.
+The user inputs their city name, state code (if applicable), and country code in the text fields of the local weather page, then the LocalWeather component makes a fetch request to OpenWeather API to retrieve the current weather of the specified location.
 It then prints out that information on the /localweather page.

 Technologies Used: 1.
 React: For displaying the web UI and the search results.
                    2. useReducer: Handles the state in components.